Borderline personality disorder: Prognosis

 With treatment, the majority of people with BPD can find relief from distressing symptoms and achieve remission, defined as a consistent relief from symptoms for at least two years.
-Remission rates are about 50 to 70% over five years.
-The remission rate is estimated to be around 50% at 10 years, with 93% of people being able to achieve a 2-year remission and 86% achieving at least a 4-year remission, with a 30% risk of relapse over 10 years.
+Remission rates are about 50–70% over five years.
+The remission rate is estimated to be around 50% at ten years, with 93% of people being able to achieve a two-year remission and 86% achieving at least a four-year remission, with a 30% risk of relapse over 10 years.

 Patient personality can play an important role during the therapeutic process, leading to better clinical outcomes.
 Recent research has shown that BPD patients undergoing dialectical behavior therapy (DBT) exhibit better clinical outcomes correlated with higher levels of the trait of agreeableness in the patient, compared to patients either low in agreeableness or not being treated with DBT.
 This association was mediated through the strength of a working alliance between patient and therapist; that is, more agreeable patients developed stronger working alliances with their therapists, which, in turn, led to better clinical outcomes.

 In addition to recovering from distressing symptoms, people with BPD can also achieve high levels of psychosocial functioning.
 A longitudinal study tracking the social and work abilities of participants with BPD found that six years after diagnosis, 56% of participants had good function in work and social environments, compared to 26% of participants when they were first diagnosed.
 Vocational achievement was generally more limited, even compared to those with other personality disorders.
 However, those whose symptoms had remitted were significantly more likely to have good relationships with a romantic partner and at least one parent, good performance at work and school, a sustained work and school history, and good psychosocial functioning overall.

 Estimates of the lifetime risk of death by suicide among individuals with BPD range between 3% and 10%, varying with the method of investigation.
 In a study examining completed suicides among individuals aged 18 to 35, 30% of the suicides were attributed to people with BPD, with a majority being men, and almost none receiving treatment.
 Similar findings were reported in another study.
 Among men diagnosed with BPD, there is also evidence of a higher suicide rate: "men are more than twice as likely as women—18 percent versus 8 percent"—to die by suicide.
 There is evidence that a significant proportion of males who die by suicide may have undiagnosed BPD.
 About half of all individuals who commit suicide are diagnosed with a personality disorder, with BPD being the most common association.